Japanese Fire-Bellied Newt Care Sheet

 Japanese Fire-Bellied Newt Lifespan

 These newts can live for 3 decades or more, but 10 years is a reasonable age in captivity with proper husbandry and newt supplies.

 Japanese Fire-Bellied Newt Housing

 A 20 gallon aquarium is adequate for 2 pairs of newts.
 These newts will live happily in a fully aquatic setup, but be sure to provide a platform or island onto which they can crawl should they wish to leave the water.
 Tap water should be treated with aquarium dechlorinator, and 20% water changes should be carried out every 1-2 weeks.

-Aquarium sand or gravel make good substrates.
+Aquarium sand or reptile gravel make good substrates.
 The newts will enjoy lots of live aquarium plants such as Egeria, Cabomba and Amazon Sword.
 An aquarium filter can be used, but these newts are still water animals.
 So keep filter water flow to a minimum if possible.
 Special amphibian packages that include structures and filters for larger gallon tanks are available such as the Tetrafauna Viquarium Terrarium and Aquarium

 Japanese Fire-Bellied Newt Lighting and Temperature